-Place the turkey in the Gourmet Gobbler Brining bag and add liquid Brine mixture. *Add additional cold water so the entire turkey is submerged in the solution.
+Place the turkey in the Brining bag and add disolved liquid Brine mixture. *Add additional cold water so the entire turkey is submerged in the solution.
 Make sure the turkey is breast side down.

 Refrigerate overnight-or 1/2 hour per pound of turkey.
 Remove turkey and discard bag and brine and pat dry.
 Turkey can sit in refrigerator for up to 24 hours after the brining process which helps with getting crispier skin.

 About 1 hour before grilling, add any rub of your choice.
 Insert thermometer probe into the middle and thickest section of the breast meat.

 *tip – Thermometer probes can burn out easily.
 Loosely wrap cord in aluminum foil to protect the cable from over-heating.